 A candidate for direct hire can range from a supervisor, forklift operator, CAD operator, or electronics assembler, up to and including C-level managers and executives.

 Most direct hire or search firms specialize in one or more sectors such as logistics, manufacturing, energy, IT, health care, or accounting and finance.
+Some focus on specific job categories – production and warehouse automation, being one example.
 As with the case of SURESTAFF, our team focuses primarily on the industrial related sectors that can include distribution, assembly, energy, manufacturing, logistics, and processing.

 Good question… the process starts with one of two items: